/

 HISTORY: Garlic mustard or Alliaria petiolata, was first introduced into Long Island where it then spread throughout the Northeast.
 Garlic mustard is an invasive species in North America.
 It invades by creating monocultures and dominating a forest understory.

-CURRENT APPROACH: Garlic mustard is studied to does die out if left alone after a few years however thats location specific and it can continue to roll across the landscape through seed dispersal.
+CURRENT APPROACH: Garlic mustard is studied to die out if left alone after a few years however thats location specific and it can continue to roll across the landscape through seed dispersal.

 WHY TO NOT LEAVE IT ALONE: During it's monoculture invasion it will shade out understories and leave chemicals in the soil for a few years as it breaks down.
 For an already stressed sick forest (which they most likely are) lot of this chemical may be found in water runoff and be deposited in breeding ponds for frogs and toads.